 On dairy farms that use hormones, cows may be forced to pump out more than ten times their normal amount of milk.

 On organic dairies, cows with infected udders may not get antibiotics to clear up the infection and ease the pain, since those drugs are not allowed under most organic regulations.

-- Dairy cows are kept constantly pregnant and/or lactating their entire abbreviated adult lives, putting a further strain on their bodies.
+- Dairy cows are kept almost constantly pregnant and/or lactating their entire abbreviated adult lives, putting a further strain on their bodies.
 The cows are kept in this state to produce as much milk—and as much profit—as possible.

 Rory Freedman, author of Skinny Bitch, tells the story of one dairy cow who tried so desperately to smash down the door of the barn where her baby calf had been taken that she broke her neck, collapsed in a heap, and lay in agony for several hours until someone put her out of her misery.

 - Dairy cows are killed at about five years old, when their milk production drops below profitable levels.
 (Cows' normal life expectancy is 20 to 25 years.)
-Some cows are pregnant with calves when killed.

 - Any cow who's not profitable is killed, including injured cows and cows who can't get pregnant.
 During rough economic times, the dairy industry may kill millions of cows as a cost-cutting measure.

 - 90 percent of dairy cows in the U.S. are not raised on pasture, according to a 2007 USDA survey.
 They're often tethered in stalls, confined to indoor barns 24 hours a day, or forced to spend their lives on dirt or mud.
 The larger the dairy, the less likely cows are allowed to graze; this applies to both organic and conventional operations.